top of page

 Founded by internationally acclaimed clarinettist Emma Johnson MBE, our charity was created in order to:

-We travel around the UK giving educational workshops and concerts to children.
-At the moment, our main focus is our Instrument Stories project; we perform a sequence of stories with music which are designed to introduce children to the instruments of the orchestra.
+We travel all around the UK giving educational performances to children.
+At the moment, our main focus is our Instrument Stories project, where we perform a sequence of stories with music played by professional instrumentalists, creating an experience that is specifically designed to introduce children to the instruments of the orchestra and help them connect with music.

 You can find out more about Emma on her website.